AustinGil/presentations/file-uploads.md

 <div>

 ## Yes!
-- Fast
-- Secure (for users)
-- Accessible
+- Users can select a file
+- Browser is sending the file
 </div>
 <div v-click>